 Every year, the same thing happens.
 I get so gosh-darn attached.
 September arrives faithfully, another school year begins, and on promotion Sunday, I admire my new few.
 Some are thrilled to finally be the oldest in the room while others secretly wish they could still...read more

-As we are wrapping up the summer vacation, it’s important to remember that our students become more and more busy as they mentally prepare to return to school for the new year.
-Rising juniors may have things like impending graduation tests on their mind, and rising...read more
+With summer vacation behind us, it’s important to remember that our students become more and more busy as they get acclimated to the rigors of a new school year.
+Rising juniors may have things like impending graduation tests on their mind, and rising seniors are...read more